-A student may choose from five distinct diploma options in University Honors: Commonwealth Scholar, Scholar in Health Studies, Honors Scholar, in Honors, Honors Baccalaureate.
+A student may choose from six distinct diploma options in University Honors: Commonwealth Scholar, Scholar in Health Studies, Honors Scholar, Honors Global Scholar, in Honors, Honors Baccalaureate.

 University Honors allows additional flexibility for the student to meet Honors requirements so long as the student is seeking more rigor rather than less.

 The Honors staff is not responsible for your completion of an Honors diploma—you are.
 University Honors encourages you to take control of your own education and create an environment that makes you distinct and that allows you to follow your own sense of education.
 Our responsibilities are to advise and, as representatives of the university, to ensure that students awarded Honors diplomas have earned the right to receive such a distinction.

 - All students must have a minimum final grade point average of at least a 3.50 in order to receive an Honors diploma.
 No exceptions can be made to this requirement.